entur/jackson-syntax-highlight/README.md

 The library is primarily intended for adding coloring while doing minimal changes to existing applications.
 For example, coloring of status codes during unit testing.

 For Jackson `2.x` support, see the `jackson2.x` branch.
-Note that the `jackson2.x` branch is on another coordinate and package, so both version can be used in the same app.
+Note that the `jackson2.x` branch is on another coordinate and package, so both versions can be used in parallel.

 ## License
 [Apache 2.0]